Red-Flake/burpsuite-nix/nixos-options.md

 *Type:*
-package or string convertible to it
+extension package or package name convertible to it